Vaazhthugal: Release and reception

-Vaazhthugal was released on 15 January 2008, during Pongal, alongside other films like Bheemaa, Pazhani, Kaalai, Pirivom Santhippom and Pidichirukku.
+Vaazhthugal was released on 15 January 2008, during Pongal.
 Distributed by Pyramid Saimira, it was initially postponed to 26 January 2008, Republic Day, but later returned to the original date.
 Sify wrote, "Seeman's intentions to make Vazhthukkal were noble but his execution is tacky and the final outcome is a dreary and boring message film that leaves you exhausted!
 The flaw is not in the tale, it's in the telling — too many songs, conversations going nowhere, clichéd characters and a long drawn out 30 minutes tedious climax".
 Pavithra Srinivasan of Rediff.com wrote, "Seeman has obviously tried desperately, and failed to make a movie with a moral message for today's generation."

-Madhumitha of Kalki praised the acting, music, cinematography and dialogues also for having heavy Tamil flavour but panned slow-paced scenes, predictable screenplay which seems to pull the film backwards if this was avoided it would have been an unforgettable film.
+Madhumitha of Kalki praised the acting, music, cinematography and dialogues also for having heavy Tamil flavour but panned slow-paced scenes, predictable screenplay which seems to pull the film backward if this was avoided it would have been an unforgettable film.
 Malini Mannath of Chennai Online wrote that the film "begins promisingly enough, the earlier scenes focusing on the responsibility of children towards their aging parents, and the trauma the latter undergo when they are discarded by their progenies.
 But as the narration proceeds, the script loses i [sic] focus, the director unable to maintain the same pace, feel and interest".
 Malathi Rangarajan of The Hindu wrote, "Colloquialism is a major casualty in Vaazhthugal and the contrived exchanges make even sincere performances appear unnatural.
 The result is that the filmgoer is unable to relate to the proceedings".